 Worm Naming Scheme Aims To Cut Confusion."
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, cites CME-151, notes that CME is sponsored by US-CERT, mentions members of the CME

 Editorial Board, and provides a link to the CME Web site.
 The article also includes a quote about CME from Mark Harris, the director of CME Editorial Board member Sophos' research centers, who states: "[CME] will benefit customers in securing their computers from malware attack without disrupting rapid virus analysis."
+MITRE Hosts CME Booth at CSI 2005 MITRE hosted a CME/CVE/OVAL exhibitor booth at the 32nd annual CSI

 Computer Security Conference & Exhibition, November 13-15, 2005, at the Marriott Wardman Hotel in Washington, D.C., USA.
 The conference exposed CME, CVE, and OVAL to information security and network professionals from industry, academia, and government.
+Common Vulnerabilities and Exposures (CVE) is a dictionary of common, standardized names for publicly known information security vulnerabilities and exposures.
+Open

 Vulnerability and Assessment Language (OVAL) is a common language for security experts to discuss the technical details of how to identify the presence of vulnerabilities and configuration issues on computer systems using Community Forum-developed XML schemas and definitions.
 MITRE